 - Not posting pictures of yourself (in your house or social media, how many fewer pictures do you see of yourself compared to every other family member?)

 - Not having people over as often as you’d like because 1) You’re not a great cook 2) You’d have to clean the house 3) You feel responsible for making it an epic event as the host

 - Not joining an adult rec team or coaching a team for your kids (You haven't played in years.
 You didn't play high school soccer, so maybe you don't have what it takes to coach these 6-year-old girls.)

 What are we missing out on because we feel like things need to be a certain way to make an impression on others?

 We often want to control our kids, our students, our house and our skills in any given area because it’s so easy to feel like it’s all a reflection of some image we’re trying to portray.
-An image we would prefer to be from our best side, on a day we’ve actually showered - oh, and with an Instagram filter because these wrinkles aren't gonna fill themselves.
+An image we would prefer be from our best side, on a day we’ve actually showered - oh, and with an Instagram filter because these wrinkles aren't gonna fill themselves.

 Even in mainstream media, you can see the hunger for things that are authentic as brands make growing profits by being more real.
-Dove’s been riding the wave for years with its Real Beauty ads, and this fall Macy’s will launch a “Remarkable You” advertising campaign focused on six real women from different jobs from teacher to civil engineer to coach.
+Dove’s been riding the wave for years with its Real Beauty ads, and in 2018 Macy’s launched a “Remarkable You” advertising campaign focused on six real women from different jobs from teacher to civil engineer to coach.